 Evidence Missing From Your Disclosure

 A criminal defence lawyer should always be considering the evidence the police have collected in their investigation.
 Often disclosure of evidence happens over a period of time after being released on bail and before trial.
 Outstanding disclosure is often part of every pre-trial conversation and resolution meeting.
 A missing piece of evidence or outstanding witness statement may have an impact on whether your case should proceed to trial or resolve by another means.

 Information That Could Lead To Withdrawing The Charges

-Another reason for pre-trials is to share information that can influence the Crown’s consideration on whether to withdraw the charges.
+Another reason for Crown pre-trials is to share information that can influence the Crown’s consideration on whether to withdraw the charges.
 There are some cases and circumstances that no matter what evidence is presented to the Crown they will not be able to withdraw the charges, but at other times sharing information may assist the Crown in re-evaluating the strength of their case.
 This is often a judgment call that is best left to an experienced criminal defence lawyer.
 It is possible to share too much information that will only assist the Crown in the preparation of their case against you.

 The Crown has a continuing obligation to always evaluate the strength of their case and their reasonable prospect of obtaining a conviction.
-Once a case is set for trial does not mean that pre-trial resolution meetings have to stop.
+Once a case is set for trial does not mean that Crown pre-trial meetings have to stop.
 Your defence lawyer can always meet with the Crown to provide information that may assist in resolving the matter.

 Hire A Toronto Criminal Lawyer

-If you or a loved one are facing criminal charges in Toronto, you need an experienced defence lawyer.
-William Jaksa has over a wealth of experience in Toronto criminal law.
-He will help you understand your case, your options and potential outcomes.
+If you or a loved one are facing criminal charges in Toronto, you need an experienced criminal defence lawyer.
+William Jaksa understands that results matters for his client and has over 15 years of experience practicing criminal law in Toronto achieving the best results.
+He will help you understand your case, your options moving forward and how to get the best results.

 Contact us today for a consultation.